 You want to obtain the lowest possible APR.

-After all, for credit card companies, agreeing to a lower APR is always better than defaults.
+Because, for credit card companies, agreeing to a lower APR is always preferable to defaults.

-Otherwise, the card issuer might not take you seriously.
+Otherwise, the card issuer may not take you seriously.

-We have outlined some tips that will help you get a good bargain:
+We have provided some tips to assist you in obtaining a good deal:

 If you are among the millions who receive 0% credit card offers in their mailbox, be thankful.

 Even if you’re not interested in any of these offers, it will give you leverage in the negotiation process.

 Letting your credit card issuer know that other offers exist will make them aware that you don’t need their services.